A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: Performance Evaluation

 \subsection{Dataset Configuration}

 We conduct all experiments on the MovieLens-100K dataset, which contains 100,000 ratings from 943 users on 1,682 items \cite{10.1145/2827872}.
-In addition to numerical ratings, we augmented the dataset with different modalities inspired by RPFL \cite{10562343}, each item is accompanied by one poster image and one plot summary, enabling multimodal analysis.
+In addition to numerical ratings, we augmented the dataset with different modalities inspired by RPFL~\cite{10562343}, and each item is accompanied by one poster image and one plot summary, enabling multimodal analysis.

-Inspired by the methodology proposed in RPFL \cite{10562343}, we simulate a realistic and heterogeneous data distribution across $N$ distributed clients.
-The MovieLens-100K ratings are partitioned based on a \emph{User Balance Index} (UBI) with both exponential and linear distribution, which quantifies the degree of sample balance among clients in terms of the number of assigned user interactions.
+Inspired by the methodology proposed in RPFL \cite{10562343}, we employed a realistic and heterogeneous data distribution across distributed clients.
+The MovieLens-100K ratings are partitioned based on a \emph{User Balance Index} (UBI) with linear, exponential, Zipf and normal distributions, which quantifies the degree of sample balance among clients in terms of the number of assigned user interactions.

 where $\lvert D_i\rvert$ denotes the number of samples assigned to client~$i$.
 A UBI close to 1 indicates an almost uniform split, whereas a UBI near 0 reflects a highly skewed allocation.
 To ensure comparability, the UBI values are set to 0.1172 and 0.0146, consistent with the settings used in RPFL \cite{10562343}.